North County Women's Specialists

 OB-GYNs located in Escondido, CA & San Marcos, CA

 When the muscles that hold your uterus and bladder in place weaken, the organs can drop down from their normal position.
 When that happens, the doctors at North County Women’s Specialists may recommend minimally invasive surgery to repair the muscles, as it’s the only way to effectively solve the problem.
-If you have questions or need to schedule an exam, call the office in Escondido, California, or book an appointment online.
+If you have questions or need to schedule an exam, call our office in Escondido or San Marcos, California, or book an appointment online.

 The pelvic floor muscles are well-named because they form the “floor” of your pelvis.
 This group of muscles covers the bottom of your pelvis, forming a sling-like structure that supports your bladder, uterus, vagina, and rectum.
 Muscles in this group also control urination and bowel movements.

 What is pelvic floor dysfunction?

 Your pelvic floor muscles can become stretched and weakened.
 When they’re too weak to function properly, you may experience:

 - Pelvic pain

 - Pelvic organ prolapse

 - Difficulty urinating, frequent urination, or painful urination